-After breakfast, we'll leave London, and travel through the "fairytale come alive" English countryside to arrive in the splendid Royal Botanic Gardens in Kew to further explore the quintessential English passion: its manicured gardens and the cultivated open spaces.
-Accompanied by a botanist guide, we'll tour the palm house, a jaw-dropping example of Victorian engineering as well as the countless displays of exotic botanicals and intricately designed outdoor spaces dotted with contemporary sculptures.
-After some time for lunch, we'll continue to Highclere Castle, better known from its portrayal of the cinematic Downton Abbey.
+After breakfast, we'll leave London, and travel through the "fairytale come alive" English countryside to arrive at the splendid Highclere Castle, better known for its portrayal of the cinematic Downton Abbey.
 This Jacobethan estate in Hampshire was built by Charles Barry, who was also the architect of the Houses of Parliament in London.
-We'll tour the castle, then have some time for a stroll in its gardens.
-We will arrive at our Bath hotel in the late afternoon, shortly before dinner.
+We'll tour the castle, then have some time for a stroll in its enchanting gardens.
+Afterward, we will stop for a quick lunch in a charming village before arriving at our Bath hotel in the late afternoon, shortly before dinner.

 Day 6: Bath